-Dr. Laura Bruse is an orthopedic surgeon who has been practicing medicine for more than 20 years.
-She has worked locum tenens since 2006 and completed 50+ assignments across the U.S. In this article, she shares her learning on what it takes to get licensed and credentialed to practice in a new state.
+Laura Bruse, MD, is an orthopedic surgeon who has completed 50+ locum tenens assignments.
+In this article, she shares her insights on what it takes to get licensed and credentialed to practice in a new state.

-So you want to practice in your favorite state.
-Whether you are interested in a short-term, locum tenens assignment or looking to relocate to a permanent position, it will require more than just updating your CV and packing your suitcase.
-This guide will help you understand what you need to obtain licensure in a new state and get credentialed with a new hospital system.
+So you want to practice in a new favorite state.
+Whether you are interested in a short-term locum tenens assignment or are looking to relocate for a permanent position, it will require more than just updating your CV and packing your suitcase.
+This guide will help you understand what you need to obtain a medical license in a new state and get credentialed with a new hospital system.

 Working for federal health programs

-If you want to work for the federal government in either the VA system or the Indian Health Service, you probably won’t have to get a new license to practice in a new state.
+If you want to work for the federal government for either Veterans Affairs (VA) or the Indian Health Service (IHS), you probably won’t have to get a new license to practice in a new state.
 Any state license will allow you to work at a VA hospital in any state.
 For example, if you want to work in a VA hospital in Alaska, and you live in Florida, your Florida license will work.
 Just make sure it will not expire prior to starting the first assignment.
-Check the expiration date on your license and if needed renew it well before the assignment begins.
+Check the expiration date on your license and renew it well before the assignment begins, if needed.

 Getting a new state license